Clary Sage Essential Oil

 - Method of Extraction: Steam distillation

-- Variations: Clary Sage is part of the Sage family also including Spanish Sage and White Sage.
+- Variations: Clary Sage is part of the Sage family which also includes Spanish Sage and White Sage.

 - Reproductive: Helps to support balancing hormones during PMS, menstruation, and menopause.
 Can stimulate estrogen production as well as testosterone production, helps with hormonal balance, and is also a uterine tonic.

-- Pregnancy: Used only during labor and delivery as it can induce contractions prior.
+- Pregnancy: Used only during labor and delivery as it can induce contractions.
 It can support pain relief, relaxation, and hormonal balance during labor and delivery.
 It can also be used after birth to increase milk supply and for perineal healing.